rem7i/portfolio-exam/README.md

 ---

-*This project was created as part of a web development final exam.*
+*This project was created as part of a web development final exam holded by ICT Academy [ictkosovo.eu](https://ictkosovo.eu/).*